 - With all of that support and engagement, we are seeing fewer suspensions and expulsions.

 - Our teachers are attending professional development trainings about mental health.
 Many teachers have also visited the Museum of Tolerance in Los Angeles, thanks to a museum grant, or attended equity and unconscious bias training in the district.

 Share your thoughts by taking the LCAP survey

 This survey is conducted during the year, to gather information for the next school year's LCAP.
-Check back for links to the survey.
-Or sign up for our Newsletter to get information as soon as the next survey is available!
+The survey for the 2019-20 school year closed on March 15, 2019.
+Please sign up for our Newsletter to get information as soon as the next survey is available!

 What is a SPSA?

 The Single Plan for Student Achievement (SPSA) is a site plan created by a school team including the principal, teachers, parents, community partners, and, where applicable, secondary school students.
 The SPSA is a tool for school sites to prioritize particular programs and strategies that will best serve their students, families, and the community.
 It lays out each school’s plan for achieving its goals, and discusses the connection between the school's goals and actions, and the District's Local Control Accountability Plan (LCAP), which lays out goals for the entire district.